openedx/edx-documentation/en_us/students/source/SFD_credit_courses.rst

  :width: 200
  :alt: A course tile showing the "Earn Credit" indication.

-To earn academic credit, you must meet a series of requirements, such as verifying your identity several times during your course or taking proctored exams.
+To earn academic credit, you must meet a series of requirements, such as taking proctored exams.
 After you meet the requirements, you can purchase academic credit for a specific time after the course ends (usually one year).

 *****************************
 Enroll for Academic Credit